60-day money-back on any purchase

 Add in the Hook Ingredients

-Adam Bazellegette talks about how golfers can learn what it takes to hit a hook and then add a bit of that into their golf swing.
-The hook ingredients, as he calls them, are very much related to the setup, spine tilt, and swing path.
+Adam Bazellegette discusses how golfers can learn what it takes to hit a hook and then incorporate some of that into their golf swing.

 Left Hand Point Toward the Ground

-Eric Cogonro walks through how to fix a slice with a driver and gives you drills and pre shot routine additions that you can add to your swing.
+Eric Cogonro walks through how to fix a slice with a driver and gives you drills and pre-shot routine additions that you can add to your swing.

 Throw a Ball Drill